wxinix/wxWidgets-samples/README.md

 - Download [wxWidgets source](https://www.wxwidgets.org/downloads/).
     - Unzip, and copy the entire unzipped folder to `C:/DevLibs/` or whatever parent folder appropriate.
 The full path to wxWidgets source should be like `C:/DevLibs/wxWidgets-3.2.2.1` in the case that the downloaded version is `3.2.2.1` and the unzipped folder name is `wxWidgets-3.2.2.1`.
-    - Create a Windows System Environmental Variable `WXWIDGETS_ROOT`, and set its value to wxWidgets source path, for example, `C:/DevLibs/wxWidgets-3.2.2.1`.
+    - Create a Windows System Environmental Variable `WXWIN`, and set its value to wxWidgets source path, for example, `C:/DevLibs/wxWidgets-3.2.2.1`.

 - Download [Windows 64-bit (x86-64) Development Files](https://www.wxwidgets.org/downloads/), via "Download Windows Binaries -> Visual Studio 2015/2017/2019/2022 -> 64-Bit (x86_64) -> Development Files"
-    - Unzip and copy the subdirectory `vc14x_x64_dll` to `%WXWIDGETS_ROOT%/lib/`.
-This gives the library path as  `%WXWIDGETS_ROOT%/lib/vc14x_x64_dll`.
+    - Unzip and copy the subdirectory `vc14x_x64_dll` to `%WXWIN%/lib/`.
+This gives the library path as  `%WXWIN%/lib/vc14x_x64_dll`.
 Add this path to Windows System Environmental Variable `Path`.
     - This library path is intended for development, including dlls for both debug and release builds.
 - Download [Release Dlls](https://www.wxwidgets.org/downloads/), via "Download Windows Binaries -> Visual Studio 2015/2017/2019/2022 -> 64-Bit (x86_64) -> Release DLLs"
-    - Unzip and copy the subdirectory `vc14x_x64_dll` to %`WXWIDGETS_ROOT%/distrib/`.
-This gives the library path as `%WXWIDGETS_ROOT%\distrib\vc14x_x64_dll`.
+    - Unzip and copy the subdirectory `vc14x_x64_dll` to %`WXWIN%/distrib/`.
+This gives the library path as `%WXWIN%\distrib\vc14x_x64_dll`.
 Add this path to Windows System Environmental Variable `Path` too.
     - This library path is intended for distribution, including dlls for release build only.

 ## Configure CMakeLists

 The CMakeLists for each project should be like the following template.
-Remember to add `WIN32` to `add_executable`, and to set `wxWidgets_ROOT_DIR`.
+Remember to add `WIN32` to `add_executable`, and to set `wxRootDir`.

 ```cmake
 cmake_minimum_required(VERSION 3.24)